 The discussion activities and writing exercises in this guide provide you with possible essay topics, as do the Discussion Questions in the Reader’s Guide.
 Advanced students can come up with their own essay topics, as long as they are specific and compelling.
 Other ideas for essays are provided here.

 Students should organize their ideas around a thesis about the novel or the play, or both.
 This statement or thesis should be focused, with clear reasons supporting its conclusion.
 The thesis and supporting reasons should be backed by references to the text.

-- Wilder speaks of the Marquesa’s son-in-law enjoying her letters but “missing (as most readers do) the whole purport of literature, which is the notation of the heart.
-Style is but the faintly contemptible vessel in which the bitter liquid is recommended to the world” (pp. 16–17).
+- In the beginning of Part Two, Wilder speaks of the Marquesa’s son-in-law enjoying her letters but “missing (as most readers do) the whole purport of literature, which is the notation of the heart.
+Style is but the faintly contemptible vessel in which the bitter liquid is recommended to the world.”
 How well can this statement be applied to The Bridge of San Luis Rey?

 - Which character in the novel or play do you admire most?
 Which one do you like least?
 Explain the reasons for your choices, with supporting references from the text.